nataliesoul/sketch-filter/README.md

 ![Sobel Filter](/tutorial-img/sobel-filter-preview.png)

 Now we can see in see our first Shader at work.
-To give our filterr a cleaner look we will add another Shader - **Adjust Color** Shader.
+To give our filter a cleaner look, we will add another Shader - **Adjust Color** Shader.
 So we going to repeat the steps to access the Shaders library.

 1. Click on **Library** and select **Patch Assets**.
 2. In Collections select **Shaders**.